-The Company handbook contains the company's Whistleblowing Policy and provides all workers in the business with guidance on how concerns can be communicated.
+The Group’s ‘company handbook’ contains the Group’s Whistleblowing Policy and provides all workers in the business with guidance on how concerns can be communicated.
 Concerns about suspected modern slavery can be reported by workers in this way without fear of retribution.

 The Executive Management team and all managers are responsible for compliance in their respective departments and for their supplier relationships.